Renormalization of scalar field theories in rational spacetime dimensions

 \sect{Discussion.}

 We have renormalized various scalar quantum field theories with odd potentials as well as extending these to include an $O(N)$ symmetry in this article.
 Our aim has partly been to provide independent perturbative information to complement other methods such as a $d$-dimensional conformal field theory approach where the $\epsilon$ expansion of the related critical exponents can be deduced.
 As with the renormalization group functions of scalar theories with even order potentials the structure of the renormalization group functions does not involve rationals at low orders.
 Instead combinations of $\Gamma$-functions with rational arguments emerge.
 As with the widely examined $\phi^3$ and $\phi^4$ theories the higher loop terms should introduce a new set of numbers which should be related to the $\Gamma \left( \frac{p}{q} \right)$ where $p$ and $q$ are coprime integers.
 For instance in $\phi^4$ theory it is known that the Riemann zeta series $\zeta(n)$ appears at four and higher loops.
 Such numbers derive for example from coefficients in $\Gamma(n+\epsilon)$ where $n$ is an integer.
-Equally it is now known that multiple zeta values emerge at six loops after the pioneering work of \cite{35}.
+Equally it is now known that multiple zeta values emerge at six loops after the pioneering work of \cite{40}.
 For the renormalization group functions of $\phi^r$ theories with $r$~$\geq$~$5$ a parallel numerology should emerge.
-A clue to this is in the results of \cite{10} for $\phi^6$ theory where the numbers akin to $\zeta(n)$ were extracted using the Gegenbauer polynomial methods of \cite{48}.
+A clue to this is in the results of \cite{12} for $\phi^6$ theory where the numbers akin to $\zeta(n)$ were extracted using the Gegenbauer polynomial methods of \cite{53}.
 This technique is ideal for representing the angular integration in terms of nested sums.
-In $\phi^3$ and $\phi^4$ theory these naturally led to $\zeta(n)$ but in \cite{10} the corresponding quantity is Dirichlet's $\beta$-function $\beta(z)$ and specifically $\beta(2)$ and $\beta(4)$.
-Given that the development of these Riemann zeta sums has led to the wide and systematic use of hyperlogarithms for the basis of renormalization group functions it would seem that to tackle the next loop orders in $\phi^r$ theories with $r$~$\geq$~$5$ would require the development of that machinery by, for example, extending the {\sc Hyperint} package, \cite{49}.
-It is worth observing that the Gegenbauer polynomial method was also used in perturbation theory because the application of infrared rearrangement for higher order terms requires more care.
-This is in effect due to the vertex function graphs and means moving beyond the effective triangle diagrams illustrated in Figures $2$ to $7$ to, for example, effective boxes and pentagons with non-unit propagator exponents for the subsequent terms in the $\beta$-functions.
+In $\phi^3$ and $\phi^4$ theory these naturally led to $\zeta(n)$ but in \cite{12} the corresponding quantity is Dirichlet's $\beta$-function $\beta(z)$ and specifically $\beta(2)$ and $\beta(4)$.
+Given that the development of these Riemann zeta sums has led to the wide and systematic use of hyperlogarithms for the basis of renormalization group functions it would seem that to tackle the next loop orders in $\phi^r$ theories with $r$~$\geq$~$5$ would require the development of that machinery by, for example, extending the {\sc Hyperint} package, \cite{54}.
+This will need some care at higher loops since one will move beyond the effective triangle diagrams illustrated in Figures \ref{verlo5}, \ref{verlo7}, \ref{verlo9}, \ref{verlo8} and \ref{vernlo8}.
+For example, at the next level effective boxes and pentagons with non-unit propagator exponents will arise.